Jay M. Bernhardt

 Jay M. Bernhardt (born 1969) is an American public health specialist and academic.
 Bernhardt has served as the president of Emerson College since June 2023.
 He was previously the dean of the Moody College of Communication at The University of Texas at Austin from 2016 to 2023.

 Early life and education

-Bernhardt was born in 1969 and grew up in East Brunswick, New Jersey.
+Bernhardt is Jewish and grew up in East Brunswick, New Jersey.
 He attended Rutgers University, where he earned a B.A. in sociology and minored in computer science.
-He earned a Master of Public Health (MPH) degree from Rutgers and the University of Medicine and Dentistry of New Jersey.
-Bernhardt earned his Ph.D. in public health from the University of North Carolina at Chapel Hill (UNC) with an interdisciplinary focus on health communication.
+He earned a Master of Public Health (MPH) degree from Rutgers and the University of Medicine and Dentistry of New Jersey in 1994.
+Bernhardt earned his Ph.D. in public health from the University of North Carolina at Chapel Hill (UNC) in 1999, with an interdisciplinary focus on health communication.

 Bernhardt has been inducted into honor societies including the Cap and Skull Society at Rutgers and the Order of the Grail-Valkyries at UNC, and received awards including the Everett M. Rogers Award for Excellence in Health Communication and the Jay S. Drotman Memorial Award from the American Public Health Association.